 A process of learning

-Clinical Pastoral Education (CPE) is a unique program of learning and formation for people involved in a ministry of pastoral care.
-It is, in fact, not so much a program, but a process, of learning, which focuses upon the pastoral understanding, identity and practice of the individual student.
+Clinical Pastoral Education (CPE) is a unique program of learning and formation for people involved in a ministry of spiritual and pastoral care.
+It is, in fact, not so much a program, but a process, of learning, which focuses upon the understanding, identity and practice of the individual student.

 In that process, CPE:

 - occurs in an experiential learning environment, drawing upon the real-life pastoral situations and experiences of each participant;